-What’s Inside: This Green Shakshuka recipe is the perfect marriage of savory green veggies and rich poached eggs that makes the perfect meal for Easter or Mother’s Day brunch, lunch, or even a light dinner!
+What’s Inside: This Green Shakshuka recipe is the perfect marriage of savory green veggies and rich poached eggs that makes the perfect meal for a holiday paleo breakfast, brunch, lunch, or even a light dinner!

 What Is Shakshuka?